junior-devleague-educators/project-template/project-guide.md

 - Be visually appealing to the user
 - Provide supporting resources and next steps

+### Creating a New Project Repo in GitHub
+1. Create a new repo in your GitHub profile or on your Organization's profile.
+2. View your profile or organziation's profile and click on the repositories tab at the top.
+You will see a list of your repositories pop up.
+Click on the green button that says'New'.
+2. Name your new project repo.
+Name should be all lowercase and words should be separated by dashes, not spaces.
+Initialize your repo with a README.md (which can be modified later).

 ### Project Description

 Suggested format for description:<br>